mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 keyVaultClient, metadataClient, and the internal MongoClient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following pseudo-code describes the configuration behavior for the three ``MongoClient``s:
+The following pseudo-code describes the configuration behavior for the three ``MongoClient`` objects:

 .. code::